“Towering genius disdains a beaten path. It seeks regions hitherto unexplored.” — Abraham Lincoln

 - Find out when they can visit your property and put some stakes in the ground and show you where they want to place the cell tower.

 - Find out who they are building it for or why they are building it.

-- Ask they why they like your property?
+- Ask them why they like your property.

 - Ask them what the duration of the lease agreement will be.